babelcloud/android_world_benchmark/docs/blog_post.md

 ## Introduction

-At Gbox, we aimed to demonstrate that providing the right tools can significantly improve the reliability of autonomous agents.
-By integrating Claude Code with the Gbox MCP, our system achieved an 88% task success rate on AndroidWorld, a benchmark consisting of 116 mobile automation tasks across commonly used Android applications.
-AndroidWorld serves as a rigorous validation environment, and these results illustrate how Gbox enables agents to move beyond brittle prototypes toward robust, production-ready automation systems.
+At GBOX, we aimed to demonstrate that providing the right tools can significantly improve the reliability of autonomous agents.
+By integrating Claude Code with the GBOX MCP, our system achieved an 88% task success rate on AndroidWorld, a benchmark consisting of 116 mobile automation tasks across commonly used Android applications.
+AndroidWorld serves as a rigorous validation environment, and these results illustrate how GBOX enables agents to move beyond brittle prototypes toward robust, production-ready automation systems.

-## Why Gbox Made the Difference
+## Why GBOX Made the Difference

 Traditional Android automation often relies on coordinate-based tapping (e.g., tap(532, 847)), an approach that is highly sensitive to variations in screen sizes, themes, or app updates.
-[Gbox](https://docs.gbox.ai/api-reference/box/create-android-box) supports both coordinate-based input and semantic, natural-language control, giving developers flexibility to choose the modality best suited to the task.
-For the AndroidWorld benchmark, the Gbox MCP utilized the natural-language mode, enabling agents to reference UI elements by role or label rather than by pixel location.
+[GBOX](https://docs.gbox.ai/api-reference/box/create-android-box) supports both coordinate-based input and semantic, natural-language control, giving developers flexibility to choose the modality best suited to the task.
+For the AndroidWorld benchmark, the GBOX MCP utilized the natural-language mode, enabling agents to reference UI elements by role or label rather than by pixel location.
 This abstraction reduced brittleness and improved generalization across diverse environments.

 tap(target="SAVE button at bottom of form")
 type(content="Meeting tomorrow at 3pm")